rdpinkst/age-calculator-app-main/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
 The technology used to build this app is HTML5, CSS, and Javascript.
-Using those technologies I built this app to look as close to the design as I could, just from the pictures.
+Using those technologies I built this app to look as close to the original design as possible, just from the pictures.

 ### The challenge